 Hitoshi: So just to boil it down to a few words and sentences, I use my film directing experience and what that means is doing take after take after take.
 And I rely on my client’s instinct of how to improve a certain scene in their life.
 The first stage with the rush scene, the way it was when they were having problems with an argument with a customer or with their parents or whoever and just let them play it out as it was, and then I give it another shot, and they try to change it.
 If they struggled and I give them hints as a director and then we do it over and over again until they have the right answer on the gut instinct level.
 And then I just let them go back to their daily lives and try it out.
 If it works, then great, if it doesn't then come back and we do it again until they’re satisfied.

 Host: As a filmmaker studying film, what films do you think that portray wellness and betterment?
-And what characters come in your mind from film that we can take inspiration from?
+And what characters come to your mind from film that we can take inspiration from?

 Hitoshi: I would say films that have to do with urban life, about people who are busy on the run.
 I think that working in offices.
-You know like for an instance, a good film to talk about is like “When Harry Met Sally” for instance.
-Those kind of films really portray a modern people and our conflicts in our daily lives.
-I ideal clients, to you know, they identify with those kind of characters.
+You know like for an instance, a good film to talk about is “When Harry Met Sally” for instance.
+Those kinds of films really portray modern people and the conflicts in our daily lives.
+I ideal clients, to you know, they identify with those kinds of characters.

 Host: Do a lot of people identify with the characters they watch in movies?

-Hitoshi: I don't really talk about that very much with my clients, no. They sometimes tell me their favourite films, but I don't really pursue that.
-For me life is more interesting than film.
+Hitoshi: I don't really talk about that very much with my clients, no. They sometimes tell me their favorite films, but I don't really pursue that.
+For me, life is more interesting than the film.
 Life has much more affiliation to it than film does.
-Film is very controlled, manipulated whereas life has all kinds subtleties, shades to it and so life is really much more interesting than film for me.
+The film is very controlled, manipulated whereas life has all kinds of subtleties, shades to it and so life is really much more interesting than film for me.